Account

 The life of John Marshall, Founding Father and America's premier chief justice.
 In 1801, a genial and brilliant Revolutionary War veteran and politician became the fourth chief justice of the United States.
 He would hold the post for 34 years (still a record),...

-The essential history of the extraordinary year in which American democracy and American slavery emerged hand in hand in colonial Virginia.
-Along the banks of the James River, Virginia, during an oppressively hot spell in the middle of summer 1619, two events occurred...
+The essential history of the extraordinary year in which American democracy and American slavery emerged hand in hand in Virginia“If anyone today knows colonial Virginia, it is James Horn.” —Wall Street Journal Along the banks of the James River,...

 A concise new history of the United States revealing that crises -- not unlike those of the present day -- have determined our nation's course from the start InA Nation Forged by Crisis, historian Jay Sexton contends that our national narrative is not one of halting yet...